metal3-io/metal3-docs/design/how-ironic-works.md

 ## How ironic writes an operating system image to baremetal?

 Ironic supports two fundamental types of disk images: whole-disk and partition (or filesystem) images.
-The MetalKube use cases will rely on whole disk images.
+The Metal3 use cases will rely on whole disk images.

 The basic workflow consists of: